Assessments for 2-18s

 If you live elsewhere in London or the UK then attending our assessment clinic does not automatically mean that you will attend the Centre for any therapy that we recommend.
 The therapist that you meet will discuss options with you.
 Feedback from parents is that the assessment is helpful in its own right.

 The assessment clinic is an opportunity for

 - children and young people to talk about their experience and decide what help they would like

 - parents to talk with an expert clinician and get advice which is tailored to them and their child

 - SLTs to get support for their continuing work with a family or to help their families access specialist therapy at the MPC

-Typical wait time for a charitably-funded assessment: 4 months (families from Camden, Islington, Newham); 6 months (families from elsewhere)
+Typical wait time for an NHS funded / charitably-funded assessment: 4 months (families from Camden, Islington, Newham); 6 months (families from elsewhere)

 Typical wait time for a private assessment: 2 months